GoogleCloudPlatform/cluster-toolkit/docs/gpu-support.md

   * `schedmd-slurm-gcp-v5-*`
   * `SchedMD-slurm-on-gcp-*`
 * PBS Pro modules (`pbspro-*`)
+* Cloud Batch modules through custom instance templates

 ## Accelerator definition automation

-The schedmd-slurm-gcp-v5 modules ([node-group], [controller] and [login]), the [vm-instance] module and any module relying on [vm-instance] support automation for defining the `guest_accelerator` config.
+The schedmd-slurm-gcp-v5 modules ([node-group], [controller] and [login]), the [vm-instance] module and any module relying on [vm-instance] (HTCondor, Omnia, PBS Pro) support automation for defining the `guest_accelerator` config.
 If the user supplies any value for this setting, the automation will be bypassed.